Peter Martyr Vermigli: England (1547–1553)

 Vermigli became deeply involved in English church politics.
 In 1550, he and Martin Bucer provided recommendations to Cranmer for additional changes to the Book of Common Prayer's Eucharistic liturgy.
 Vermigli supported the church's position in the vestarian controversy, over whether bishop John Hooper should be forced to wear a surplice.
 Vermigli agreed with Hooper's desire to rid the church of elaborate garments, but he did not believe they were strictly prohibited.
 He advised Hooper to respect the authority of his superiors.
 Vermigli was probably instrumental in convincing Hooper to drop his opposition in February 1551.
 In October 1551 he participated in a commission to rewrite the canon law of England.
 In the Winter he assisted in the writing of a draft set of such laws, which was published by John Foxe as Reformatio legum ecclesiasticarum in 1552.

 King Edward died in 1553, followed by the accession of Mary I of England, who opposed the Protestant reformers.
 Vermigli was placed under house arrest for six months, and his Catholic opponents at Oxford would likely have had him executed, as Cranmer eventually was in 1556.
 Despite this risk, he agreed to a public disputation with Cranmer against the new Catholic establishment, but this never came to fruition because Cranmer was imprisoned.
 Vermigli was able to receive permission from the Privy Council to leave England, and was advised by Cranmer to do so.

 Vermigli's wife, Catherine, had become well known in Oxford for her piety and ministry to expectant mothers.
 She also enjoyed carving faces into plum stones.
 She had died childless in the February before Vermigli left.
 Soon after Vermigli's departure, Cardinal Pole had her body disinterred and thrown on a dungheap.
-Following the accession of Protestant Queen Elizabeth in 1558, she was re-interred with the relics of Saint Frithuswith (Frideswide) in Christ Church Cathedral, Oxford.
+Following the accession of the Protestant Queen Elizabeth in 1558, she was re-interred with the relics of Saint Frithuswith (Frideswide) in Christ Church Cathedral, Oxford.